During the lease term in Burke

 - Make repairs or upgrades,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in Burke.
-Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you rent out your property in Burke
+- Before you rent out your investment in Burke

 - Collections and evictions